Nour267/noor-portfolio/README.md

 ## 📄 License

-This portfolio template is free to use and modify for personal and commercial projects.
+This project is developed by me for personal use and representation.
+The code and structure are free to explore and learn from.

 ---